yichengsong318/rightflow/README.md

   For foratter we use Prettier in local development.
   We recommand to install Editor Extension for Eslint and Prettier for fast development

+- Git hooks
+  We use Prettier to format the code we write automatically to ensure a code style within project.
+      - Prettier
+        An opinionated code formatter with support for JavaScript, CSS and JSON.
+        It'll be run before commits

+      - husky
+        Makes it possible to use githooks as if they are npm scripts.

+      - lint-staged
+        allows us to run scripts on staged files in git

 ### Tutorials for setup tools in project
   - https://dev.to/hagnerd/setting-up-tailwind-with-create-react-app-4jd
   - https://www.learnstorybook.com/intro-to-storybook/react/en/get-started/